Water Right Acquisitions, Permits, and Compliance

 Water Right Compliance

 The City regularly meets the water right permit conditions required by the New Mexico Office of the State Engineer.
-Some of the conditions under the Buckman well field permit (RG-20516 et al), the City is required to measure and report monthly water use and monitor water level changes as per the Buckman Well Field Water Level Monitoring Program.
+As per water right permit conditions, the City measures and reports water use and water level changes under Buckman Well Field Water Level Monitoring Program and the Northwest Well Monitoring Program.

 Under the Buckman Direct Diversion permit, the City is required to measure and report monthly diversion from the Rio Grande, track and report the release of San Juan-Chama water from Abiquiu Reservoir, annually calculate the City's gallon per capita per day as a measure of water use efficiency, and submit a water conservation plan every five years.